RANZCR Clinical Radiology Phase 2 Examination Format Explained

 Does PRIMEX cover every component?

-PRIMEX covers each component of the RANZCR Part 2 Examination with format-specific practice: MCQ banks, AI-graded SAQ practice, and viva or OSCE simulation as the format requires.
+PRIMEX covers each component of the RANZCR Clinical Radiology Phase 2 Examination with format-specific practice: MCQ banks, AI-graded SAQ practice, and viva or OSCE simulation as the format requires.